Medicare Premium Payment (Buy-In) Program

-The Medicare Premium Payment program allows Medi-Cal to pay Medicare Part A and/or Part B premiums for Medi-Cal beneficiaries and others who qualify for Medi-Cal under special programs, allowing Medi-Cal to defer costs for medical care to Medicare.
+The Medicare Premium Payment Program, or Medicare Buy-In, allows Medi-Cal to pay Medicare Part A and/or Part B premiums for Medi-Cal members and others who qualify for Medi-Cal under special program, allowing Medi-Cal to defer medical costs to Medicare where appropriate.
+The Medicare Premium Payment and the Medicare Part D State Contribution Payment programs help to ensure that Medi-Cal is the payer of last resort.

 What is Medicare?

-Medicare is a federal health coverage program for the aged (persons age 65 or older), certain disabled individuals, and individuals with kidney failure.
-Medicare coverage consists of three parts: hospital insurance (Part A), medical insurance (Part B), and prescription drug coverage (Part D).
+Medicare is a federal health insurance program for the aged (persons age 65 or older), certain younger individuals with disabilities, and individuals with End Stage Renal Disease (ESRD).
+Medicare coverage through the state buy-in program may consists of of the following:

 Medicare Part B Buy-In Agreement

-The State of California participates in a buy-in agreement with the Centers for Medicare and Medicaid Services, whereby Medi-Cal automatically pays Medicare Part B premiums for all Medi-Cal beneficiaries who have Medicare Part B entitlement.
+The State of California participates in a buy-in agreement with the Centers for Medicare and Medicaid Services (CMS), whereby Medi-Cal automatically pays Medicare Part B premiums for all Medi-Cal members who have Medicare Part B entitlement as reported by Social Security Administration (SSA).

 Statutory Authority: Social Security Act, Section 1843